American3pt14/acyeh2022/README.md

 # Scripts
 There are 2 scripts provided:
 1) Priors Generation Script: This is used to generate a log-log plot of TCR count vs. clonality of the donor pool.
 The output of this file named "exp_coeff_matrix.csv" will be used as input for the next Script.
 2) Selective Expanders Script: This is used to calculate a p-value for each TCR specified from the input files.
 Significant p-values represent clones that are "selectively expanded".
+The output of this file will have the suffix "- final probabilities.csv".

 Notes:
 1) The first script should run fairly quickly on a typical computing desktop (a few minutes for a file with ~1M naive TCRs)